riophae/better-try-catch/README.md

 try {
   doSomething()
 } catch (ex) {
-  err = ex // Notice here
+  err = ex // Note here
   // Also, we can not simply place the `if` statement inside the catch block
   // Since if no errors occured then the `if` statement will not execute at all }